open-cluster-management-io/enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

     clusterCount: 140
 ```

-The ManifestWorkReplicaSet controller apply the workload to the decision groups prod-canary-west & prod-canary-east progressively first and wait till all the clusters in those decision groups have the manifestWork in available state.
+The ManifestWorkReplicaSet controller apply the workload to the decision groups prod-canary-west & prod-canary-east progressively first and wait until all the clusters in those decision groups have the manifestWork in available state and until the `minSuccessTime` of 30 minutes has passed.
 If one of the managedCluster in the decision groups prod-canary-west & prod-canary-east has the manifestWork not in available state the ManifestWorkReplicaSet controller will not proceed to apply the manifestWork to the other decision groups.
-After all clusters in decision groups prod-canary-west & prod-canary-east have the manifestWork in available state, the ManifestWorkReplicaSet controller will apply the manifestWorkTemplate on the clusters in decision groups 2 and 3 progressively.
+After all clusters in decision groups prod-canary-west & prod-canary-east have the manifestWork in available state or less than 5% of the clusters in the decision group are failed as defined in `MaxFailures`, the ManifestWorkReplicaSet controller will apply the manifestWorkTemplate on the clusters in decision groups 2 and 3 progressively.

 #### Special case handling for applier controller.